Twister1002/overwatch-pugs/README.md

 - Users are now allowed to remove themselves from queue even when queue isn't open (OW  only)
 - Added new command "Remove" to remove users from saved data
  - Mod only command for now
+- Saving player data will not longer include < or >
 Command info
  - Now only replies when the user lookup is the author
  - Only adds the command info when user lookup is the author

 ## Version 1.2.5
 - Fixed issue with updating player data not adding ids and names